 Seven tax brackets would replace the current five brackets, with the following effective marginal rates (including the 14 percent surcharge).
 The income ranges of the two lowest brackets would remain the same but their marginal rates would be reduced-from 2.91 percent and 3.53 percent to, respectively, 2.33 percent and 3.18 percent.
 The rates and income range of the third bracket would remain the same (3.59 percent).
 The fourth marginal rate would remain 3.65 percent but the bracket would end at taxable incomes of \$200,000 for single filers, \$250,000 for joint filers, and \$225,000 for heads of households.
 The fifth bracket would have a marginal rate of 4.01 percent for all filers with incomes up to \$500,000.
-The current top bracket, for incomes above \$500,000 would become two brackets, with a 4.26 percent marginal rate for those with incomes up to \$1 million, and a 4.48 percent rate on higher incomes-increases of 0.39 and 0.60 percentage points, respectively over the current top rate.
-This option does not include "recapture provisions," so taxpayers in the top brackets would continue to benefit from the marginal rates in the lower brackets of the tax table.
+The current top bracket, for incomes above \$500,000 would become two brackets, with a 4.26 percent marginal rate for those with incomes up to \$1 million, and a 4.48 percent rate on higher incomes-increases of 0.39 and 0.60 percentage points, respectively over the current top brackets would continue to benefit from the marginal rates in the lower brackets of the tax table.

-If the new rates were approved by the state and went into effect at the beginning of fiscal year 2014, the city would receive an additional \$326 million in PIT revenue in 2014.
+If the new rates were approved by the state and went into effect at the beginning of fiscal year 2015, the city would receive an additional \$345 million in PIT revenue in 2015.

 PROPONENTS MIGHT ARGUE that a progressive restructuring of PIT base rates would simultaneously achieve several desirable outcomes: a lasting increase in city tax revenue, a tax cut for the majority of filers, and a more progressive tax rate structure.
-Under this restructuring option, a projected 66.8 percent of all tax filers would receive a tax cut in calendar year 2014.
-Restructuring would significantly heighten the progressivity of the PIT, which had become less progressive in 1996 when the number of tax brackets was reduced.
+Under this restructuring option, about 68 percent of all tax filers would receive a tax cut in calendar year 2015.
+Restructuring would significantly heighten the progressive in 1996 when the number of tax brackets was reduced.
 Finally, for taxpayers who do not pay the alternative minimum tax and who itemize deductions on their federal returns, increases in city PIT burdens would be partially offset by reductions in federal income tax liability.

 OPPONENTS MIGHT ARGUE that if the principal goal of altering the PIT is to raise revenue, this option is very inefficient.
-For 2014, the reductions in marginal rates in the bottom two tax brackets decrease the revenue-raising potential of the higher marginal rates in the upper brackets by about \$309 million.
+For 2015, the reductions in marginal rates in the bottom two tax brackets decrease the revenue-raising potential of the higher marginal rates in the upper brackets by about \$325 million.
 The tax increases in this option would be on top of the 2010 tax increase on filers with incomes above \$500,000 due to New York State's elimination of STAR PIT rate cuts.
-Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$26,600 in calendar year 2014.
+Filers with incomes above \$1 million would see their PIT liabilities rise on average by an estimated \$28,000 in calendar year 2015.
 This large an increase could cause at least some of the most affluent to leave the city.
-If only 5 percent of "average" millionaires (about 1,050 filers) were to leave town, this option would yield \$222 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.
+If only 5 percent of "average" millionaires (about 1,050 filers) were to leave town, this option would yield \$235 million less in PIT revenue per year, and over time this revenue loss would be further compounded by reductions in other city tax sources.